Science and Technology Honors Program

 • Interdisciplinary Seminar (STH 299).
 Fall semester of sophomore year.
 This course illustrates the synergy achieved by interdisciplinary analysis of problems.
 Example topics include High Voltage Innovation, Neurobiology of Learning and Memory, Energy Generation and Conservation, Disorders of the Central Nervous System, Creating a Culture of Sustainability, Data Modeling, and Immunotherapy.

-• Problem Analysis and Project Planning (STH 151) and Prime Time Leadership (STH 250).
+• Leadership Project Planning (STH 151) and Prime Time Leadership (STH 250).
 Spring semester of freshman year and fall or spring semester of sophomore year, respectively.
 This two-course leadership preparation sequence teaches students to apply leadership and teamwork skills to analyze a problem or need and develop a plan, to address the need, and then to carry through the resulting project.
 Students develop measurable outcomes, communicate with stakeholders, document the project's outcome, and prepare for a public presentation of the project.

 • Big Ideas in Science and Innovation (STH 240).
 Sophomore or junior year.
 This course will integrate skills developed in STH 199, STH 201, STH 299, and EH 102/202 to examine current controversies and challenges in science and technology.
 Students will analyze scientific research and explore the "conversation" between scientists and other constituencies regarding the interpretation and application of the findings.